 Matt Brandwein and Tristan Zajonc explore the common, specific, real-world technical challenges facing both audiences and discuss relevant improvements coming to the Hadoop ecosystem.
 Along the way, they cover best practices for configuring a data science environment and introduce new tools designed to make self-service data science a reality.

-Matt Brandwein is director of product management at Cloudera, driving the platform’s experience for data scientists and data engineers.
-Before that, Matt led Cloudera’s product marketing team, with roles spanning product, solution, and partner marketing.
-Previously, he built enterprise search and data discovery products at Endeca/Oracle.
+Matt Brandwein leads the machine learning product team at Cloudera, guiding the platform experience for data scientists and data engineers, including products like Cloudera Data Science Workbench.
+Previously, he led Cloudera’s product marketing team, with roles spanning product, solution, and partner marketing, and built enterprise search and data discovery products at Endeca/Oracle.
 Matt holds degrees in computer science and mathematics from the University of Massachusetts Amherst.

 Tristan Zajonc is a senior engineering manager at Cloudera.
 Previously, he was cofounder and CEO of Sense, a visiting fellow at Harvard’s Institute for Quantitative Social Science, and a consultant at the World Bank.
 Tristan holds a PhD in public policy and an MPA in international development from Harvard and a BA in economics from Pomona College.